IHE/RAD.IMR/input/pagecontent/volume-1.md

 **Figure 1:XX.1-1: IMR Actor Diagram**

+Table 1:XX.1-1 lists the transactions for each actor directly involved in the IMR Profile.
+To claim compliance with this profile, an actor shall support all required transactions (labeled “R”) and may support the optional transactions (labeled “O”).

 **Table 1:XX.1-1: IMR Profile - Actors and Transactions**

 | Actors  | Transactions  | Initiator or Responder | Optionality     | Reference                         |